-The 20 Most Popular DIY Montessori Toys
+The 20 Most Popular DIY Montessori Toys in 2023

 The Montessori method of education is built on the idea that children are naturally creative, curious, and therefore already have the ability to learning about the world around them.